 Final pitching event: Competition for the best innovative ideas and business plans

 This session is organised as a competitive platform for the best ideas and business plans with the opportunity of further development for the most promising teams via the EIT Health Accelerator).
-Participants have a unique opportunity to promote (pitch) their ideas in front of a business panel including industry members, and delegates from EIT Health CLCs (and Education Working Groups), EIT Health Accelerator, CERN KT Group (IdeaSquare).
+Participants have a unique opportunity to promote (pitch) their ideas in front of a business panel including industry members, EIT Health Accelerator, and CERN KT Group (IdeaSquare).

 Download the draft programme (currently being updated)

 - In-depth knowledge of Big Data challenges in Health and Wellbeing and Aging, research into chronic diseases.

 - Practical experience of complex-problem solving through the Obesity Case Study.

 - Familiarity with big data challenges regarding design, collection, storage, cloud computing, data analytics, data privacy, visualization, and a range of specific applications and tools.

 - A firm grasp of the systemic approach to identifying needs and inventing/implementing new technologies in healthcare and wellbeing (Creative Thinking); assessing originality, impact potential, feasibility and sustainability, via appropriate regulatory, marketing and business strategies; resolving the challenges of sharing protected data.

 - Experience of writing and defending orally an executive summary and of using teamwork to enhance a group’s performance.

 Examination and credits rewarded